progit/progit/pl/06-git-tools/01-chapter6.markdown

 <!-- ### The Nuclear Option: filter-branch ### -->

-Istnieje jeszcze jedna opcja umożliwiająca nadpisanie historii, której możesz użyć, gdy chcesz nadpisać większą liczbę commitów w sposób który można oprogramować - przykładem tego może być zmiana Twojego adresu email lub usunięcie pliku z każdego commita.
+Istnieje jeszcze jedna opcja umożliwiająca nadpisanie historii, której możesz użyć, gdy chcesz nadpisać większą liczbę commitów w sposób który można oprogramować - przykładem tego może być zmiana Twojego adresu e-mail lub usunięcie pliku z każdego commita.
 Komenda ta to `filter-branch` i może ona zmodyfikować duże części Twojej historii, nie powinieneś jej prawdopodobnie używać, chyba że Twój projekt nie jest publiczny i inne osoby nie mają zmian bazujących na commitach które zamierzasz zmienić.
 Może oba być jednak przydatna.
 Nauczysz się kilku częstych przypadków użycia i zobaczysz co może ta komenda.

 <!-- There is another history-rewriting option that you can use if you need to rewrite a larger number of commits in some scriptable way — for instance, changing your e-mail address globally or removing a file from every commit.
 The command is `filter-branch`, and it can rewrite huge swaths of your history, so you probably shouldn’t use it unless your project isn’t yet public and other people haven’t based work off the commits you’re about to rewrite.
 However, it can be very useful.
 You’ll learn a few of the common uses so you can get an idea of some of the things it’s capable of. -->